avian2/unidecode/README.rst

 the script you are transliterating is from Latin alphabet, the worse the transliteration will be.

-Note that this module generally produces better results than simply stripping accents from characters (which can be done in Python with built-in functions).
+Generally Unidecode produces better results than simply stripping accents from characters (which can be done in Python with built-in functions).
 It is based on hand-tuned character mappings that for example also contain ASCII approximations for symbols and non-Latin alphabets.

+**Note that some people might find certain transliterations offending.** Most common examples include characters that are used in multiple languages.
+A user expects a character to be transliterated in their language but Unidecode uses a transliteration for a different language.
+It's best to not use Unidecode for strings that are directly visible to users of your application.
+See also the *Frequently Asked Questions* section for more info on common problems.

 This is a Python port of ``Text::Unidecode`` Perl module by Sean M. Burke
 <sburke@cpan.org>.